The New Rules of Publishing

 How will this work be born?

-As with writing a book, any monumentally difficult task must start with a powerful commitment.
-Even veteran writers who know what they're doing lose their way on this path.
-So, simply establish right now that you have heard these 2 questions and acknowledge to yourself that you've heard and they're real so they must have answers.
-If you accept that, that's enough right there.
+Start by commiting.
+Even veteran writers sometimes lose their way on this path.
+So establish right now that you've heard the 2 questions above and that means they must have answers.
+If you accept that, you're ready to begin.

 (or "V.R.O.O.M." for you observant types.)